 The lads are grateful for all of MAPAS’s support.

-Mancini, lyricist, singer, and bass guitarist for the band stated that: “the idea of when sh*t goes wrong you blame other people and the idea that the roman gods weren’t exactly good …and weren’t looking out for the welfare of people, so I thought that idea of a god or a power that isn’t actually bothered about people.
+Mancini, lyricist, singer, and bass guitarist for the band stated: “The idea of when sh*t goes wrong you blame other people and the idea that the roman gods weren’t exactly good …and weren’t looking out for the welfare of people, so I thought that idea of a god or a power that isn’t actually bothered about people.

 The song wasn’t inspired by any particular God in general but was inspired by a few stories like Zeus and Posiden and Natural disasters.